NguyenTrungKien2201/ECG-Anomaly-Detection/README.md

 ## How to Run

-1. Download the dataset from Kaggle.
+1. Download the ECG Heartbeat Categorization Dataset from Kaggle.
 2. Upload `mitbih_train.csv` and `mitbih_test.csv` to Google Colab.
 3. Open and run `ECG_Anomaly_Detection_Model_Fixed_English.ipynb`.
-4. The notebook will train the models and save the output files.
+4. The notebook trains the models and saves the output files.

 ## Libraries Used